phip1611/phip1611/README.md

-# About Me

 Hi there,
 I'm Philipp (or `@phip1611`) and interested in Open Source development.
-I'm familiar with the whole development spectrum from low level development (OS-development, Microcontrollers) to distributed small enterprise web applications (Angular, NodeJS, Spring).
+I'm familiar with the whole programming spectrum from low level development (OS-development, Microcontrollers) to distributed small enterprise web applications (Angular, NodeJS, Spring).
 I also have a few Dev-Ops-skills (Docker).